YueYin27/nerfstudio_for_engn8501/README.md

 Blender modelname.blend --python dataset_customization/view_val.py -b
 Blender modelname.blend --python dataset_customization/view_test.py -b
 ```
-Replace the `bowl.blend` with the name of your model.
+Replace the `modelname.blend` with the name of your model.

 ### Instructions for Running the Code